B Corp Climate Action Guide: Your carbon footprint and the new B Corp standards

 - Stay on track for B Lab’s Year 0 → Year 3 → Year 5 milestones, so there are no surprises at recertification.

 For Large companies, we also remove the headache of verification.
-We partner directly with accredited auditors – producing the evidence trails, exports and category-level justifications they need – so you don’t have to coordinate between multiple providers.
-That means one smooth cycle: measure → disclose → verify, repeated each year with confidence.
+We partner directly with accredited auditors – producing the evidence trails, exports and category-level justifications they need.
+That means one smooth and repeatable process: measure → disclose → verify.

 We already support 250+ businesses, including 30+ certified B Corps, to measure accurately, reduce emissions, and meet standards with confidence.